zontasticality/ping-llm/main.typ

 === Size & Training

-The planned model size is in the 80–100M parameter range, which is large enough to capture rich IP and routing structure but small enough to be trainable on a single modern accelerator.
+The model is in the 100M parameter range, which should ideally be large enough to capture rich IP and routing structure but small enough to be trainable on a single modern accelerator.

 Training is formulated as standard next-token prediction over tokenized measurement sequences.
-With a context length of 1024 and a global batch size of 32, each optimization step processes about 32k tokens.
-Running on the order of 200k steps corresponds to roughly 6.5 billion seen tokens, or a little over one full pass over the ~5.4 billion-token dataset implied by 100M measurements under this tokenization.
+With a context length of 1024.
+Tokenization is done at runetime using a loader built on google's `grain` library.
+It samples rows randomly from multiple sharded parquet files where each row contains measurements exclusively from a single source IP address.
+This row is then randomly sampled from given a random window (window size sampled from a log uniform distribution) and offset in order for the model to learn to be able to infer from arbitrary measurements at various times and distances from each other.

 == Model Architecture

-The model is a decoder-only transformer whose primary goal is to learn the joint distribution of `(src_ip, dst_ip, rtt, timestamp)` sequences rather than a single scalar regression function.
+The model is a decoder-only transformer whose primary goal is to learn the joint distribution of a measurement `(src_ip, dst_ip, rtt, timestamp)` conditional on past measurements.
 Key architectural choices are:

 - A relatively deep stack of decoder layers (≈20) to support multi-step reasoning tasks such as "RTT → IP search" and hierarchical IP structure learning (from coarse prefixes down to specific subnets).
-- A moderate embedding size (~640) with standard 64-dimensional attention heads to keep the model expressive without oversizing the representation for a 267-token vocabulary.
+- A moderate embedding size (\~640) with standard 64-dimensional attention heads to keep the model expressive without oversizing the representation for a 267-token vocabulary.
-- A smaller MLP expansion ratio (~3.2×) than is typical in general-purpose language models, which reduces pure memorization capacity and encourages the network to represent reusable routing and geography patterns.
+- A smaller MLP expansion ratio (\~3.2×) than is typical in general-purpose language models, which reduces pure memorization capacity and encourages the network to represent reusable routing and geography patterns.
 - A context window of 1024 tokens so the model can condition on tens of recent measurements from the same vantage point and thereby infer location, connection type (residential vs datacenter), and other latent properties via in-context learning.

-== Data Processing
+These are mostly arbitrary choices based on intuition since I don't have any data as to what degree parameters effect performance on this dataset.

-The data pipeline has two main stages:
+== Runtime Data Processing

-- Offline preprocessing converts raw RIPE Atlas JSON into the simplified Parquet schema above and shards it into train and test splits using a small number of large files for ease of distribution.
+The goal is to train a transformer in a somewhat reminiscent manner as to how it might be trained in a federated environment.
+The dataset also needs to be preprocessed into a format that can efficiently feed a high-speed GPU like an A100/H100/B200.

-- Online sampling uses a Grain-based input pipeline to draw small windows of measurements and encode them into token sequences with the tokenization described earlier.
+To do this, we use `duckdb` to group by source ip address and then serialize each group of measurements to an arrayrecord row with a variable number of measurements per row.
+Context: Arrayrecord is a technology google uses to do efficient runtime deterministic random sampling of large datasets for training large models.

-During online sampling, training alternates between three timestamp modes:
+During traing-time sampling, training alternates between three timestamp modes:

 - *Full timestamp:* all measurements in a window include timestamps and are ordered temporally, allowing the model to learn diurnal and long-range temporal patterns with efficient delta encoding.
 - *No timestamp:* timestamps are omitted and measurements are randomly shuffled, forcing the model to learn atemporal network topology (e.g., geographic and ASN structure) that can be applied when timestamps are unavailable.